Office: Brooks 423

 Vanessa is a graduate of the University of Toronto Faculty of Law (J.D.) and Harvard Law School (LL.M.).
 After clerking for Justice Louise Charron at the Supreme Court of Canada, she joined the University of New Brunswick Faculty of Law, where she was an Assistant Professor between 2010 and 2012.
 Vanessa has held visiting research fellowships at the University of the Witwatersrand, the Max Planck Institute for Comparative Public and International Law, and King's College London.
 She is a currently a member of the Board of Editors of the National Journal of Constitutional Law.

-Vanessa teaches or has taught criminal law, evidence, constitutional law, comparative constitutional law, administrative law, and a graduate course on the impact of the Canadian Charter of Rights and Freedoms on criminal law and procedure.
+Vanessa teaches or has taught criminal law, evidence, constitutional law, comparative constitutional law, administrative law, a Supreme Court of Canada seminar, and a graduate course on the impact of the Canadian Charter of Rights and Freedoms on criminal law and procedure.
 In 2011 she received the University of New Brunswick Faculty of Law’s Award for Teaching Excellence.

 Vanessa recently appeared before the Supreme Court of Canada as co-counsel for the intervener Criminal Lawyer's Association in R v Saeed.